-The Village of Marvin's investment in capital assets for its governmental activities as of June 30, 2019 total \$3,863,247 (net of accumulated depreciation).
-These assets include land, right-of-way easements, sidewalks, furniture and equipment, buildings and park facilities.
-There were no major capital asset transactions during the year.
+The Village of Marvin's investment in capital assets for its governmental activities as of June 30, 2020 total \$8,650,791 (net of accumulated depreciation).
+These assets include land, right-of-way easements, sidewalks, roads, furniture and equipment, buildings and park facilities.